 A hands-on with the Oculus Rift headset last week during CES 2013.

-"Holy $#!+," I blurted after the Oculus Rift VR goggles were slapped on my face.
+Don was the first to try the Oculus Rift goggles."Holy $#!+," I blurted after the Oculus Rift VR goggles were slapped on my face.
 It had nothing to do with the device's physical aspect – the Oculus Rift was surprisingly light on my head despite its bulky appearance.
 I just didn't expect to see what my eyes were sending to my brain, and everyone in the dark room laughed at my sudden outburst.

 I would have said more, but I found myself a little speechless thereafter, lost wandering the streets of the Epic Citadel demo.
 I knew the experience would be awesomely cool, but I didn't expect to still be talking about it a week later to everyone I know.

 If you were there when id Software and 3Dfx changed PC gaming, then you might know what's coming for you.
 At the time, John Carmack and his gang turned the grainy, pixilated polygon-based world of 1996's Quake into a super-smooth environment with believable lighting effects.
 Heck, I can't even remember Quake without GPU support now, but I remember cursing the moment I saw what the difference dedicated hardware support made.

 This will likely be the very reaction every PC gamer will have when they use the Oculus Rift.
 In the private demo held by the Oculus team, I was seated in a chair and given a gamepad.
 The goggles were placed on my head and I was asked to look up, look down, look left, look right, and then look over my shoulder for calibration.
 That's right: you can see whatever is behind you without having to turn your virtual body.